 Before NASA picked her for its first group of female astronauts in 1978, Akron’s Judith Resnik had earned a doctorate in electrical engineering and worked as a biomedical engineer.
 As a mission specialist on Space Shuttle Discovery’s 1984 maiden voyage, Resnik was the first American Jewish woman to make a space flight.
 On January 28, 1986, she and all other crew members aboard the Space Shuttle Challenger perished when it broke apart after liftoff at the Kennedy Space Center.
 Resnik was posthumously awarded the Congressional Space Medal of Honor, and a lunar crater is named for her.

 Erma Bombeck began writing humor as a schoolgirl in her hometown of Dayton, and by the 1980s, she was America’s favorite funny lady, poking fun at marriage and motherhood with witty one-liners – “Never have more children than you have car windows” – in her syndicated newspaper column and best-selling books.
-The University of Dayton, her alma mater, now hosts the Erma Bombeck Writer’s Workshop, and this year for Women’s History Month, they’re honoring her and other trailblazing UD women with a special exhibit.
+The University of Dayton, her alma mater, now hosts the Erma Bombeck Writer’s Workshop.

 Florence Ellinwood Allen